chrislaskey/simpledocs/readme.md

 Taking compiled flat-file systems as a jumping off point, my goals were to:

 - Write notes in Markdown files and have the file system mirrored online
 - No special overhead to managing user permissions, allowing colleagues - only the right colleagues - the ability to modify or add files.
 - Searchable documentation with weighted results.
+- Responsive design for remote mobile phone access as well as desktop access.
 - Piggy-back on known, solid technology instead of re-inventing it all in the browser.
 - Requires no management after initial setup.